vuongducphuong/documentation/content/applications/marketing/social_marketing/essentials/social_essentials.rst

 .. image:: social_essentials/social-add-streams.png
    :align: center
-   :alt: View of the pop-up that appears when 'Add a Stream' is selected in Odoo.
+   :alt: View of the pop-up that appears when 'Add a Stream' is selected in Leansoft.

 .. note::
-   Additional social media outlet options are available depending on your version of Odoo.
+   Additional social media outlet options are available depending on your version of Leansoft.

 From this pop-up, select a social media option: :guilabel:`Facebook`, :guilabel:`LinkedIn`, or :guilabel:`Twitter`.